 Getting married can have a pretty big effect on your car insurance.
 It can make your insurance cheaper - or change your no claims bonus.
 It can also lead to a fair bit of admin.

-If you get married while your car insurance policy is up and running, you'll need to let your insurer know.
-Even if you don't change your name.
+If you get married while your car insurance policy is up and running, you'll need to let your insurer know - even if you don't change your name.
 You'll normally have to prove that you're married by sending over a copy of your marriage certificate.

 For the DVLA, you'll need to send them: